gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 expression.

 Suddenly, just for an instant, Erileine's eyes refocused.
-Red-gold hair, blue eyes, a mocking grin---it was Thomas.
+Red-gold hair, blue eyes, a mocking grin—it was Thomas.

 Erileine gasped.
 The illusion rippled back into place.
 "Best not to gawp," he said calmly.
 "Don't want any soldiers paying too much